brain-tools/rfmri-feature-extraction/readme.md

 Likely Only Necessary if One Had Package Version Problems-
 1. First navigate to the directory you imported code into.
 Create a new Anaconda environment with python 3.9 to house the project with the right versions of software.
-   > conda create --name extract --file requirements.txt
+   > conda create --name extract --file requirements.txt Conda might not like simpleitk, nibabel, and nilearn - users can remove those 3 lines from the requirements file and download them via pip after creating the environment.

 2. Run `export PYTHONPATH=$PYTHONPATH:.`